morganpurdy/100-day-challenge/README.md

 In the meantime, I think I am going to submit my portfolio page to FreeCodeCamp.
 It meets all the requirements for the challenge.
 However, it doesn't meet my requirements.
 So I think I am going to submit it so I can continue with Javascript lessons so I can make my portfolio even better on my own!

 Side note: I found this article I'm going to leave here to hopefully come back to and read: https://coderwall.com/p/wpjw4w/change-the-bootstrap-navbar-breakpoint .

+## Day 21
+So I missed out on doing any coding work yesterday.
+And today I didn't have much time to devote to it.
+I'm a little behind lately.
+I did submit my portfolio project to FreeCodeCamp so I could proceed with the Javascript sections.
+Woot!
+The very first lesson was on commenting out Javascript but then it launched right into variables, strings, data and the seven data types.
+I really want to take notes on this section so I think I'm going to tackle it more on Monday/Tuesday.
+Tomorrow my hour will be devoted to chatting with my fellow coders in the challenge!